 Gc,d,y,i=J∑j=1ac,d,y,jgj,d,y,i(.)Gc,d,y,i=∑j=1Jac,d,y,jgj,d,y,i(.)

-aj,c,d,yaj,c,d,y is the share of documents with authors from the country cc in the journal jj on all documents of the country cc in the discipline dd in the year yy.
+aj,c,d,yaj,c,d,y is the share of documents with authors from the country cc in journal jj on all documents of the country cc in discipline dd in year yy.

-gj,d,y,igj,d,y,i is the globalization indicator ii of journal jj in the discipline dd and year yy.
+gj,d,y,igj,d,y,i is the globalization indicator ii of journal jj in discipline dd and year yy.

 Standardization and scaling

-Subsequently, the aggregated globalization index was standardized between 00 and 11 and converted to ascending scale to simplify interpretation of the results:
+Subsequently, the aggregated globalization index was standardized between 00 and 11 and converted to an ascending scale to simplify the interpretation of the results:

 GSc,d,y,i=Gc,d,y,i−GminiGmaxi−GminiαiGc,d,y,iS=Gc,d,y,i−GiminGimax−Giminαi

-where GminiGimin and GmaxiGimax is minimum and maximum value of the indicator ii across all years, countries and disciplines and αiαi equals to −1−1 for the minimizing indicator (i.e. low values for high globalization) and 11 otherwise, as the results of which 00 refers to the lowest and 11 to the highest globalization.
+in which GminiGimin and GmaxiGimax is the minimum and maximum value of the indicator ii across all years, countries, and disciplines and αiαi equals −1−1 for the minimizing indicator (i.e. low values for high globalization) and 11 otherwise, as the results of which 00 refers to the lowest and 11 to the highest globalization.

 Database

-Scopus Source List (version of April 2018) provided International Standard Serial Numbers (ISSNs), classification by disciplines and publisher’s domicile of 34 964 academic journals.
+Scopus Source List (April 2018 version) provided International Standard Serial Numbers (ISSNs), classification by disciplines, and publisher’s domicile of 34,964 academic journals.

 In August 2018, detailed data on authors by the country of origin and language of documents in these ISSNs were downloaded from the Scopus citation database over the period from 2005 to 2017.

-Only document types of a journal article, review and conference papers, i.e. the so-called “citable documents”, are included in this analysis.
+Only the following document types are included in this analysis: journal articles, reviews, and conference papers, i.e. so-called “citable documents”.

 The following Scopus API request was used to download the data: